lnkhamalah/medical-transportation-system-design/00-project-overview/04-System-Design-Rationale-and-Operational-Alignment.md

 4. Billing state transitions are controlled.
 5. Cancellation events are auditable.
 6. Infrastructure failure does not compromise data integrity.
+7. Billing outputs are derived from structured operational data, not manual reconstruction.

 These invariants guide all system design decisions.